The Richard Walker MK IVs

 For nearly fifty years, Walkers MK IV rods have been used by thousands of anglers, to great effect.
 Historically, it is probably the most successful rod ever designed.
 Indeed, in 1980, using an original Walker-built Avon, Chris Yates landed his 51 lb record carp from Redmire pool.

-We build our MK IV blanks to the exact tapers specified by Walker.
-The design incorporates enough heft in the tip to pre-load the rod when free-lining light baits, and to set large hooks.
+The MK IV has enough heft in the tip to pre-load the rod when free-lining light baits, and to set large hooks.
 The action is powerfully smooth and forgiving through the middle, stiffening subtly to the handle, where there is ample reserve power.

 The Carp has a 25″ handle, and the Avon has a 24″ handle.
 Both have a slim onion-shaped top.